Approximation of boundary element matrices using GPGPUs and nested cross approximation: Numerical experiments

 \paragraph*{CPU algorithm}

 To have a reference point for our further experiments, we first present some results computed entirely on the CPU.
 Instead of traversing the block tree and keeping account of the the arising matrix sub-blocks to be computed, the CPU algorithm directly computes these matrix entries.
 The algorithm was executed on a Intel Core i7-3820 processor with 4 cores and hyper-threading enabled, which allows us to use up to 8 threads on the CPU.
-Consequently we want to use all the 8 threads to execute the algorithm on the CPU in order to keep pace with the GPUs later on.
-Explicit vectorization for the CPU cores is not enabled, although the CPU has AVX vector instructions at its disposal.
-The results can be seen in figure~\ref{img:cpu}.
+Consequently, we want to use all 8 threads to execute the algorithm on the CPU in order to keep pace with the GPGPUs later on.
+The quadrature routines employ vectorization based on AVX.
+The results can be seen in Figure~\ref{img:cpu}.
 The timings do not include the setup time for the algebraic interpolation operators, since these are always precomputed by a CPU algorithm.
 In this and all later experiments we scale the runtime by the number of degrees of freedom in order to compare the values across a wide range of resolutions of the geometry.
-We can see in that figure that the runtime on the main processor is between 150 and 650 $\mu$s for both SLP operator $V$ and DLP operator $K$ for all resolutions.
-Although the GCA algorithm can compute an approximation to both matrices in linear time with respect to the number of unknowns, we need to lower the error tolerances in each step of the geometrical refinement to reach the discretization error in our solutions.
+We can see in Figure~\ref{img:cpu} that the runtime on the main processor is between 150 and 650 microseconds ($\mu$s) for both the SLP operator $V$ and the DLP operator $K$ for all resolutions.

+The increase in time per degree of freedom is due to higher accuracies for the GCA algorithm: as we refine the grid, the condition number of $V$ grows, and we have to approximate the matrix more accurately in order to preserve the convergence rate of the original (uncompressed) boundary element method.
+The parameters of the GCA approximation scheme are chosen as in \cite{BOCH14} to ensure $\mathcal O(h)$ convergence of the Neumann values and to keep them close to the discretization error.
+The increase in accuracy leads to the poly-logarithmic growth observed in Figure~\ref{img:cpu}.

 \paragraph*{List size}